EverestWorks/EverTerm/README.md

 [![forthebadge](https://forthebadge.com/images/badges/powered-by-electricity.svg)](https://forthebadge.com)

-The terminal for beginners to use, and modify themselves.
+The terminal for beginners to use, and mod!

 **NEW!!** a release schedule has been implemented, see release.txt in the source directory